thomasvarney723/thomasvarney723.github.io/_posts/2017-12-11-intro-to-programming.markdown

 ![Quicksort]({{ "/assets/quicksort.gif" | absolute_url }})

-Treating the numbers as a collection allows us to easily express a procedure to sort it.
+Putting the numbers into a collection allows us to easily express a procedure to sort it.
 Notice that terms like "first", "rest", "left", "right", "empty" and "concatenate" are operations appropriate for collections just as arithmetic is for numbers.

 While the steps above make for a perfectly reasonable program, English might as well be Greek to your dim-witted pal the computer.
 We’ll need to write our program in terms even it can understand.
 This is where a programming language comes in.